-LaGuardia Airport is a key point of entry to the greater New York area, and the long-needed modernisation will restore and strengthen the airport’s position as an important national transportation hub in the metropolitan region.
+LaGuardia Airport is a key point of entry to the greater New York area, and the long-needed modernisation was aimed at strengthening the airport’s position as an important national transportation hub in the metropolitan region.

-The existing facilities at LaGuardia Airport have become outdated and are not sufficient to handle the crowd due to the increasing passenger traffic.
-Terminal B was opened in 1964 with a design capacity of eight million passengers a year, and currently handles approximately 14 million passengers.
+The existing facilities at LaGuardia Airport became outdated and were not capable of handling the increasing passenger traffic.
+Terminal B was opened in 1964 with a design capacity of eight million passengers a year and handled approximately 14 million passengers before the demolition.

-Multiple areas within the terminal, including the ticketing area, hold rooms and passage screening, have space constraints, which delays passenger processing.
+Multiple areas within the terminal, including the ticketing area, hold rooms, and passenger screening sections, faced space constraints, which caused delays for passenger processings.

-The landside area of the terminal also faces congestion at both arrival and departure levels due to less number of traffic lanes and shorter frontage lengths.
-On the airside, the existing gates, which were designed for shorter and narrow-bodied aircraft, are not able to accommodate the future fleet, resulting in inefficient parking positions and numerous tow-in positions.
+The landside area of the terminal also faced congestion at both the arrival and departure levels due to fewer traffic lanes and shorter frontage lengths.
+On the airside, the existing gates, which were designed for shorter and narrow-bodied aircraft, were not able to accommodate the future fleet, resulting in inefficient parking positions and numerous tow-in positions.

-Since these shortcomings couldn’t be fixed by just renovating the existing building, a total redevelopment of the terminal was proposed that would transform the airport into a single, unified main terminal with expanded transportation access, increased aircraft parking space and best-in-class passenger facilities.
+Since these shortcomings couldn’t be fixed by just renovating the existing building, a total redevelopment of the terminal was proposed to transform the airport into a single, unified main terminal with expanded transportation access, increased aircraft parking space, and best-in-class passenger facilities.

 Details of the new terminal at LaGuardia International Airport